 It is not uncommon for an individual who is suffering from an eating disorder and a co-occurring condition like PTSD to consider suicide.
 Therefore, it is critical that you work with mutual loved ones of the afflicted individual to develop a plan for if he or she becomes suicidal.

 When your loved one accepts treatment and rehab at a center for eating disorders and PTSD and is going through the process of recovery, it is imperative that you remain supportive.
 Your support is the most important thing for your loved one at this time, as it will help him or her continue to feel encouraged to keep moving forward in his or her recovery.

 Someone who is faced with an eating disorder and co-occurring PTSD will likely experience a range of different consequences.
 From a physical standpoint, eating disorders can wreak havoc on an individual’s body as vital organ damage can occur, which in many cases, is irreversible.
 Additionally, an individual can suffer from malnourishment, low body weight, cardiac troubles, anemia, and much more.
 Psychologically, symptoms of one’s PTSD can grow much worse in response to the presence of an eating disorder, which can lead to suicidal ideations, anxiety, intense flashbacks, and depression.
 An individual who is simultaneously battling an eating disorder and PTSD will also likely face strained relationships with friends and family, problems at work, potential unemployment, homelessness, divorce, loss of custody of children, and more.
-Despite these heartbreaking effects, there is treatment available to those men and women who want to get better.
-With proper treatment from an eating disorder and PTSD rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, recovery is possible.
+Despite these heartbreaking effects, there is gender-inclusive treatment available to those who want to get better.
+With proper treatment from an eating disorder and PTSD rehab center like Carolina House, located in North Carolina and also serving South Carolina and surrounding states, recovery is possible.